Sister Wives Updates: SCOTUS Could Hear Family’s Polygamy Case, Plus Could More Browns Come Out Following Mariah’s Big News

 — Wetpaint (@WetpaintTV) January 10, 2017

 It’s possible that having a gay daughter isn’t the only foray into the LGBTQ community facing the Sister Wives clan, particularly Meri Brown.
-Kody Brown’s first (and formerly only legal) wife has a history of online hookups, and one highly-publicized and humiliating cat-fishing incident, has reportedly found a new boyfriend of her own.
+Kody Brown’s first (and formerly only legal) wife has a history of online hookups, and one highly-publicized and humiliating catfishing incident, has reportedly found a new boyfriend of her own.

 The only problem?
 According to sources, the new boyfriend of the Sister Wives star might actually be gay himself, leaving her once again in a lurch and possibly without a man.
 After all, fans of Sister Wives know that the relationship between Kody and his first wife has been tumultuous for a while, few people know exactly where she stands.